Just-Some-Plugins/Assets/README.md

     - Align: `Right`
 1. Move the grabber until you are at X: `256`.
 1. Set your Text to be Center-Aligned.
-1. Adjust your Text up/down until centered vertically within the Base.
+2. Adjust your Text up/down until centered vertically within the Base.
-1. Create a folder in this repo titled `<your abbreviation>` in all caps.
-1. Delete layers belonging to other abbrevations, but not the utility layers like `zColor Streak`.
+3. Delete layers belonging to other abbrevations, but not the utility layers like `zColor Streak`.
-1. Save the `.pdn` of your project into your folder with `<your abbreviation>` in all caps as the file name.
+4. Save the `.pdn` of your project into your folder with `<your abbreviation>` in all caps as the file name, in the `plugins` folder.
-1. Save As a `.png` of your project into the folder with `icon` as the file name.
+5. Save As a `.png` of your project into the folder with `icon` as the file name.
     - Flatten to a `.png`
     - Bit Depth: `Auto`
     - Algorithm: `Octree`